-Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fair value interest rate risks is the risk that the value of a financial instrument will fluctuate due to changes in market interest rates.
 The Group's exposure to interest rate risk arises mainly from interest-bearing financial assets and liabilities.
 The Group's policy is to obtain the most favourable interest rates available.
 Any surplus funds of the Group will be placed with licensed financial institutions to generate interest income.

-(b) Interest rate risk (contd.)
+ted average ents that are Total RM'000 its, the weight incial instrume Over 5 years RM'000 arrying amoun company's fina 2-5 years RM'000 sets out the c 1-2 years RM'000 ie following table : urities of the Group Within 1 year RM'000 orting date.
+Th remaining matu WAEIR % (b) Interest rate risk (contd.)
 The Group has minimal exposure to interest rate risk at the reporting date.
-The following table sets out the carrying amounts, the weighted average effective interest rates ("WAEIR") as at the reporting date and the remaining maturities of the Group's and of the Company's financial instruments that are exposed to interest rate risk:
+The following table sets out the carrying amounts, the weighted average effective interest rates ("WAEIR") as at the reporting date and the remaining maturities of the Group's and of the Company's financial instruments that are exposed to interest rate risk: Note